XML RSS

 Answer:

 First of all you will need to create a union query to put all the colors into one field and the associated cost into another field, instead of the two fields you have for each currently.
-To do this:

 To build a union query:

-Query > New > design view > Close
+Query > New > Design View > Close

 (i.e. do not add any tables)